-Bytes Description 15:12 Estimated Time For Block Erase: This field indicates the number of seconds required to complete a Block Erase sanitize operation in the background (refer to section 5.24).
-A value of 0h indicates that the sanitize operation is expected to be completed in the background when the Sanitize command that started that operation is completed.
-A value of FFFFFFFh indicates that no time period is reported.
+Bytes Description

 19:16 Estimated Time For Crypto Erase: This field indicates the number of seconds required to complete a Crypto Erase sanitize operation in the background (refer to section 5.24).
 A value of 0h indicates that the sanitize operation is expected to be completed in the background when the Sanitize command that started that operation is completed.
-A value of FFFFFFFh indicates that no time period is reported.
+A value of FFFFFFh indicates that no time period is reported.

 511:20 Reserved

-A completion queue entry is posted to the Admin Completion Queue if the log has been transferred to the memory buffer indicated in PRP Entry 1.
+Upon completion of the Get Log Page command, the controller posts a completion queue entry to the Admin Completion Queue.
 Get Log Page command specific status values are defined in Figure 105.